 When I saw the beautiful, looping, snakes of stems and unopened flower buds of the hard-neck garlic, I had to sketch them, so purchased four, then moved on to discover more sketching possibilities at the other stalls.

 After a few minutes of gazing at rows of golden honey, home-made wine and plump vegetables, I glanced over my shoulder, only to see my husband, looking a bit like a green Medusa, carting a twisting, twirling mass of about 30 garlic scapes that he had bought!
-Our purchases demonstrated how perfectly different we are.

 When I was ready to start sketching garlic scapes, I inserted a white board behind the vase to help me see the stems clearly.
 The meandering mass was complicated, so I removed all but four from the pot, making it easier to see the negative spaces inside the loops.